Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Introduction

-Building on the ideas coined by Vershik, the limit shape problem was advanced in various directions (see, e.g., \cite{Comtet,EG,FVY,GH,GS,GSE,Pittel,Romik,V4,VY-MMJ} and further references therein).
+Building on Vershik's pioneering ideas, the limit shape problem was advanced in various directions (see \cite{Comtet,DVZ,EG,GH,GSE,Romik,Su1,V4,VY-MMJ,Yakubovich} and further references therein).
 In a separate but related development, Logan and Shepp \cite{LS1977} and Vershik and Kerov \cite{VK1977,VK1985} found the limit shape for a different (non-multiplicative) ensemble of partitions endowed with the \emph{Plancherel measure} emerging in relation with representation theory of the symmetric group.
+A recent review of both areas can be found in~\cite{Su1}.